 Additionally, because total protein stains are linear over a wider dynamic range than individual housekeeping proteins, TPN allows for the detection of both low abundance target proteins and highly expressed housekeeping proteins with less risk of over-saturation.

 Whether you’re new to TPN, or you’ve already introduced total protein staining into your Western blotting workflow, you should consider giving TotalStain Q a try.
 Contact us today for a free sample and we guarantee you’ll never look back.

 TotalStain Q adds just a short dye-and-wash step to your protocol between protein transfer and blocking buffer incubation and is compatible with subsequent Western blot detection using enhanced chemiluminescence or Near Infrared (NIR) fluorescence.
 Provided your imaging system has a green (Cy3) channel or a Safe-Dyes channel, there’s absolutely nothing stopping you from making TPN part of your Western blot routine.

+Anyone performing Western blotting can benefit from TPN.
+Moreover, with TPN fast becoming the new standard required by journals for Western blot quantification, there has never been a better time to switch from using housekeeping proteins for normalization.
 To learn more about how TPN solves the issues associated with using housekeeping proteins to normalize for load, take a look at our webinar.

 About Emma @ Azure

 Emma spent over a decade in the lab running immunoassays for early stage drug discovery programs before becoming a full-time scientific writer.
 Western blotting is her favorite immunodetection technique and she loves learning how new imaging systems are designed to improve it.